JvanKatwijk/qt-dab/README.md

 The buttons at the top of the widget control dumping the audio (".wav" file) resp. the AAC frames into a file.
 The latter can be processed by e.g. VLC.
+The **timeTable** button has only effect if on this channel (ensemble) an EPG service is of was active.
+Data from the EPG service is stored, and the timetable is an interpretation of that data.

 The three progress bars (quality indicators) for DAB+ give success rates of resp. detecting a DAB+ frame, the RS error repair and the AAC decoding.
 (For "old" DAB transmissions only a single quality indicator appears).

 Below the progress bars the *rsCorrections/100* indicator show how the amount of corrections that was made by the Reed-Solomon detector in the last 100 AAC frames.
-Of course, the parity bits used by the RS decoding may contain bit errors themselves, the second indicator shows the amount of CRC errors detected after thecorrection by the RS decosing.
+Of course, the parity bits used by the RS decoding may contain bit errors themselves, the second indicator shows the amount of CRC errors detected after thecorrection by the RS decoding.

+The third indicator tells the percentage of the audio that was OK.
+If - for whatever reason - the audio frames in the selected audio service could not be translated into PCM data, NULL values are inserted to ensure that the demands of the outputrate are met.

 ![6.8](/res/read_me/spectrum-scope.png)